 Most recently, Italian tenor Paolo Fanale makes his debut at the Royal Opera House in London as Rinuccio (Gianni Schicchi) and at the Wiener Staatsoper as Fenton in Falstaff.
-Moreover, he debuts as Roberto Leicester in Maria Stuarda at Teatro dell’Opera di Roma and he sings Die Zauberflöte at Festival Soirées Lyriques de Sanxay and a concert version of Lucia di Lammermoor at Théâtre des Champs Elysées, Così fan tutte at the Bayerische Staatsoper, and a concert version of La Favorite at Opéra de Marseille.
+Moreover, he debuts as Roberto Leicester in Maria Stuarda at Teatro dell’Opera di Roma and he sings Die Zauberflöte at Festival Soirées Lyriques de Sanxay, a concert version of Lucia di Lammermoor at Théâtre des Champs Elysées, Così fan tutte at the Bayerische Staatsoper, and a concert version of La Favorite at Opéra de Marseille.

 Fanale was born in Palermo and studied at the Conservatorio Vincenzo Bellini and with Domenico Sanfilippo.
 He made his professional debut as Don Ottavio (Don Giovanni) in Padua.
 He has since sung for such companies as La Scala, Milan, the Metropolitan Opera, New York, Opéra National de Paris, Théâtre du Châtelet, Bavarian State Opera, Salzburg Festival, Dutch National Opera, Berlin State Opera, Deutsche Oper Berlin, Liceu, Barcelona, Théâtre des Champs-Elysées, Philarmonie de Paris, Theater an der Wien, New National Theatre, Tokyo, Norwegian National Opera and Accademia Nazionale di Santa Cecilia.
 He also appeared in Helsinki, Genua, Valencia, Strasbourg, Naples, Florence, Amsterdam, Verona, Turin, Montecarlo, Marseilles, Bologna, Palermo, and for the Lucerne Festival.